Ljungwaldh/First-Milestone-Project/README.md

 * [Font Awesome][15] - icons that are enabled by Bootstrap 4, these icons providing basis on social media link icons and the website brand logo
 * [JavascriptCDN Hover.css][13] in order to enable hover selectors
 * [Pexels.com][14] was one of my sources to find license-free photos, but this webnsite also provided great technology in giving different options for resolution download as well as the option for custom resolution size specification
+* [GitPod][16] as my IDE where I wrote the code for this project and devewloped this website.
+This tool was used also to commit to Git and push to the GitHub repository

 [9]: <https://getbootstrap.com/>
 [10]: <https://jquery.com/>